nordeim/OmniParser2.0_Pyautogui/usage_example_of_conda_and_uv.md

-You're asking for the equivalent commands to pip install open-webui using uv and conda.
+Equivalent commands to "pip install open-webui" using uv and conda.
 Let's break down how to achieve this with each tool, considering best practices and potential scenarios.

 **Important Note Before Proceeding:**